trishume/sympy-wiki-with-svn/GSoC-2011-Report-Sean-Vig-Symbolic-Clebsch-Gordon-coefficients:Wigner-symbols-and-Implementing-Addition-of-Spin-Angular-Momenta.md

 The last part of the project was coupling and uncoupling of states, which is the part of the project that uses the Clebsch-Gordan coefficients.
 The methods `couple()` and `uncouple()` were created to move back and forth between coupled and uncoupled states.
 The `coupled()` method takes either a coupled spin state or a normal spin state and the j values of the states that coupled spaces and this method returns a linear combination of TensorProduct's of states.
 The `uncoupled()` method takes a TensorProduct of states and returns a coupled state corresponding to the coupling of the state.
 Currently, these methods and states only work for coupling of two spin spaces.

-The currently open pull request for the first implementation of coupled spin spaces, addressing both coupling/uncoupling and coupled and uncoupled spin states and operators can be seen [here](https://github.com/sympy/sympy/pull/524).
+The pull request for the first implementation of coupled spin spaces, addressing both coupling/uncoupling and coupled and uncoupled spin states and operators can be seen [here](https://github.com/sympy/sympy/pull/524).

 ## Evaluating progress